Prabhat-Chaubey/DevOps/Revision_Questons.md

 - How do you write a good commit message?
 - What does `git status` show?
 - What does `git diff` do?
+    - The git diff command shows the difference between two states of a Git repository.
+It's mainly used to see what changes have been made before committing.

 ---